Crash

 "Is it about us?"

-Outraged, Greg grimaced.
+Greg grimaced.
 "Us?
 There is no us.
-Iīm just your boy toy.
-Iīm just a convenient substitute for your precious Mark."
+I'm just your boy toy.
+A convenient substitute for your precious Mark."

 "It is true!"
-Greg shouted, furious.
+Greg yawped.
 "An easy fuck.
-Thatīs all I am to you.
-You like doing me, but you donīt want to be seen with me.
-Nobody even knows weīre together."
+That's all I am to you.
+You like doing me, but you don't want to be seen with me.
+Nobody knows we're together."

-"He doesnīt count.
-Iīm talking about our friends."
+"He doesn't count.
+I'm talking about our friends."

 "You know how delicate our situation is.
 Ecklie is sniffing around in every corner.
 If he finds out about us, our careers are finished."

-"I donīt know why I came here anyway," Greg snapped like a rabid dog.
-"Itīs no use talking to you.
+"I don't know why I came here anyway," Greg snapped.
+"It's no use talking to you.
 You will never change.
 You and I are going nowhere."

 "I always told you what I..."

 "Right.
-Itīs completely my fault.
+It's my fault.
 I know that.
-But Iīm done being your little lab boy.
-I must be completely out of my mind that I didnīt leave you sooner."
+But I'm done being your lab boy.
+I'm crazy I didn't leave you sooner."

-Frantically, Greg raked his hair with his fingers.
+Greg raked his hair with his fingers.
 "Yes, there is.
-Iīm out of here.
-Itīs over."
+I'm out of here.
+It's over."

-In the evening, Greg, still hangoverish, weaseled through the lab.
+Still hangoverish, Greg weaseled through the lab.
 The events of the last night were a blur.
-Oh, he knew he wasted himself senseless, Brass had picked him up and drove him over to Gilīs but besides that, he couldnīt remember a thing he had said or done.
-This wasnīt good at all.
-God knows what he had told Brass.
+Oh, he knew he had wasted himself senseless, and Brass had picked him up and drove him over to Gil's place, but besides that, he couldn't remember a thing.
+Anyone's guess what he had shot his mouth off about to Brass.
 Never mind!
-At the moment I canīt fix that.
-But there is something else I need to take care of.
-As quickly as possible.
-I donīt like it but that doesnīt matter.
-It needs to be fixed.
+I can't fix that.
+But there's something else I need to sort out.
+I don't like it but that doesn't matter.
 "Hey Hodges, I need to talk to you."

-"What about?" was the simple reply.
-Hodges didnīt even look up from his microscope.
+"What about?"
+Hodges didn't look up from his microscope.

-"About my behavior yesterday," he continued none the less.
-"I was totally out of line, and Iīm truly sorry for what I did to you."
+"About my behavior yesterday," Greg said none the less.
+"I was totally out of line, and I'm sorry for what I did to you."

 "You hit like a sissy."

-Greg flushed with anger but tried to keep it down.
+Greg flushed.
 "Whatever.
-I hope you are willing to accept my apology."
+I hope you're willing to accept my apology."

 "Thank you."
 Greg turned around.

-Hodges grinned brightly.
-"I want a hug from Grissomīs favorite boy to prove that heīs serious."
+Hodges smirked.
+"I want a hug from Grissom's favorite boy to prove that he's serious."

 "Do you want my advice about the boss man?"
 Hodges countered, his eyes a flashing, dangerous blue.

-"No, Iīm quite serious."
-Hodgesī grip tightened.
+"Nah, I'm serious."
+Hodges' grip tightened.
 His blue eyes were captivating.
+"Haven't you noticed?"

-Confused, Greg tore himself loose and fled.
-Hodgesī amused laughter followed him along.
-What exactly had just happened?
-Sure, Iīve had worse clashes with this man, but that was...different...it was totally awkward...
+You must be mad!
+"Stop messing around!"
+Greg tore himself loose and rushed out.
+Hodges' amused laughter followed him along.
+Holy shit!
+What just happened?
+Sure, I've had worse clashes with that guy, but that was...different...if not strangely awkward...

 "Greg!"

-Startled, Greg whirled around and looked down the hallway.
+Greg turned around and looked down the hallway.
 There was Dennis, standing close to a tall man to whom the boy bore a remarkable resemblance.
-The father, Greg concluded and steadied at once.
-Putting a reassuring smile on, Greg walked towards them and gave Dennis a friendly pat on the shoulder.
+His dad, Greg concluded and simmered down.
+He walked towards them and gave Dennis a friendly pat on the shoulder.
 "Hey there.
-Whatīs up?"
+What's up?"

 "Hello, Mr. Epson."

-"My son told me you were very nice to him and his brother Scotty.
-I have to thank you for that."
+"My son told me you took kindly care of him and his brother Scotty.
+Thank you for that."

 Dennis blushed.
 "See, I told you, dad."

-"Iīm very sorry for your loss, Mr. Epson," Greg added, regretful.
+"I'm sorry for your loss, Mr. Epson," Greg added sincerely.

-"May I talk to Greg for a moment alone, Dad?"
-Dennis asked shyly.
+"May I talk to Greg for a moment alone, dad?"
+Dennis said, looking bashful.

-"Alright, young man," his father granted, "but make it quick.
-Iīll wait in the car.
-Bye, Mr. Sanders."
-Slouching, he walked away, obviously trying hard to be strong and to hide that he was mourning.
+"Alright, young man," his dad granted, "but make it quick.
+I'll wait in the car.
+Goodbye, Mr. Sanders."
+Slouching, he walked away, trying hard to hang in there even though he had lost his second son.

 "Did you tell him?"
-Greg didnīt continue until they were alone.
+Greg said as soon as he and Dennis were alone.

 "No, but I will..."

 A door to their left was opened, and Gil Grissom stepped into the hallway, almost colliding with them.
-For a second, he stared at them and then hurried down the hallway.
+He stared briefly at them and then hurried down the hallway.

 "He is your boyfriend, right?"

-"Yes, Dennis," he gave in, simply tired of lying.
+"Yes, Dennis," he gave in, tired of lying.

 "Do you love him?"